Farmingdale College Foundation

 - A beneficiary designation from a 401(k), IRA or life insurance will be treated, documented, valued and recorded in the same manner as an Estate Intention.
 The donor must submit a copy of the beneficiary designation to book the Estate Intention.

 - The donor has reached the age of seventy-two (72).
-Estate Intentions for those who will turn 72 during a campaign may be recorded at present value with the approval of the Vice President for Development and Philanthropy.
+Estate Intentions for those who will turn 72 during a campaign may be recorded at present value with the approval of the Vice President for Development and Alumni Engagement.

-- The donor is age 65 - 71 and the FCF has verification of the commitment in a letter from the donor/attorney/legal representative or the signed Estate Intention form and approval by the Vice President for Development and Philanthropy.
+- The donor is age 65 - 71 and the FCF has verification of the commitment in a letter from the donor/attorney/legal representative or the signed Estate Intention form and approval by the Vice President for Development and Alumni Engagement.

-- The donor is age 50 – 64 and the FCF has a copy of the donor’s last will and testament (or relevant portion thereof) as well as a signed Estate Intention form and approval by the Vice President for Development and Philanthropy.
+- The donor is age 50 – 64 and the FCF has a copy of the donor’s last will and testament (or relevant portion thereof) as well as a signed Estate Intention form and approval by the Vice President for Development and Alumni Engagement.

 21. Life Insurance